Home

 • Client-specific UI testing: health bars, name display, and victory screen toggling.

-• Learning and applying core concepts of multiplayer programming in Unity.
+• Learned and applied core concepts of multiplayer programming in Unity.

-• Practicing network-safe architecture, separation of responsibilities, and modularity.
+• Practiced network-safe architecture, separation of responsibilities, and modularity.

-• Iteratively breaking, fixing, and improving networking logic through trial and error.
+• Gained experience by iteratively breaking, fixing, and improving networking logic.

 • RPCs vs. NetworkVariables: when to use each and common pitfalls.